metio/ilo/docs/content/_index.md

 ### Teamwork

-Onboarding new team members into a big projects with complex build requirements can be a hassle. `ilo`'s container approach reduces the amount of work required to get new members up to speed - install `ilo`, clone your project, and you're good to go. `ilo` supports multiple ways to share build environments with your team in order reproduce a project.
+Onboarding new team members into a big projects with complex build requirements can be a hassle. `ilo`'s container approach reduces the amount of work required to get new members up to speed - install `ilo`, clone your project, and you're good to go. `ilo` supports multiple ways to share immutable build environments with your team in order reproduce a project.

 ### Cross-Platform